Explainer: Google Ads for Apartments

 Select the right 'qualifier' keywords to boost your apartment's Google Ads.

-Once you've targeted specific keywords of your apartments, the next step is to target keywords that prospective renters typically enter when they are searching for a community like yours.
-We call these keywords 'qualifiers', in that they serve to help your apartments get top placement in searches where the results could've applied to multiple apartment communities.
+Once you've targeted specific keywords for your apartments, the next step is to target keywords prospective renters typically enter when searching for a community like yours.

-Qualifyer keywords you should focus on in your targeting strategy are:
+Qualifier keywords you should focus on in your targeting strategy are:

 • Location (ex. 'in/near downtown')